-- 4.8.
-The respondent's previous disciplinary history should, in most cases, be taken into account as an aggravating factor.
-However, panels should take into account the age of the previous findings, their relevance to the conduct in question and the level of seriousness of the previous misconduct.
+4.8 The respondent's previous disciplinary history should, in most cases, be taken into account as an aggravating factor.
+However, panels should consider the age of the previous findings, their relevance to the conduct in question and the level of seriousness of the previous misconduct.
 These factors are interconnected and should be considered in combination when determining the impact of previous findings.
 For example, a very old finding of misconduct of a sexual nature, would still be a significant aggravating factor where misconduct of a sexual nature has occurred again.
+In contrast, a recent finding of a failure to comply with practising requirements may be less of an aggravating factor where the current misconduct is misleading the court.
+On the other hand, multiple past incidents of findings of professional misconduct, regardless of their seriousness, could indicate the respondent has a propensity for non-compliance with their professional obligations and therefore is likely to present a higher risk to the public.

+&lt;sup>2 Character evidence may also be relevant at the findings stage in dishonesty cases when considering questions of credibility and propensity to be dishonest.
+These issues are not covered in this Guidance.

-In contrast, a fairly recent finding of a failure to comply with practising requirements may be less of an aggravating factor where the current misconduct is misleading the court.
-On the other hand, multiple past incidents of findings of professional misconduct, regardless of their seriousness, could indicate the respondent has a propensity for non-compliance with their professional obligations and therefore is likely to present a higher risk to the public. - 4.9.
-The absence of previous disciplinary findings (i.e. the person was previously of "good character") may be taken into account as a mitigating factor when determining sanction, but it can only go so far in mitigating the respondent's behaviour and the more serious the breach, the less weight should be attached to the absence of previous findings.
-This is particularly so in relation to misconduct of a sexual nature and discrimination, non-sexual harassment and bullying the respondent (see also Section 8 - Costs).
-Evidence of means will normally be provided either in advance of, or at, the hearing.
-However, if it is not available and the respondent has not had an opportunity to provide it, consideration should be given to adjourning the sanctioning decision to allow for submissions on means to be provided.
-An adjournment is not likely to be appropriate where the information has been requested but the respondent has failed to respond or refused to give the information.
-However, generally, before imposing a financial penalty, the respondent should be given the opportunity to make representations as to their financial means.
-Whether the respondent provides the information is a matter for them.
-In the absence of evidence as to means panels are entitled to assume that the respondent's means do not justify any form of adjustment to the level of fine otherwise indicated for the seriousness of the misconduct.
-Also, unsupported statements of a lack of means should be treated with caution and explored further with the respondent.
+4.9 The absence of previous disciplinary findings (i.e. the person was previously of "good character") may be taken into account as a mitigating factor when determining sanction, but it can only go so far in mitigating the respondent's behaviour and the more serious the breach, the less weight should be attached to the absence of previous findings.
+This is particularly so in relation to misconduct of a sexual nature and discrimination, non-sexual harassment and bullying.